Resume

 Pixelgrammetry/Northwest Geomatics

-2008-present Responsible for design and coding of high-performance, cross-platform (Linux and Windows) image processing software (XPro) in a small team.
+2008-present Responsible for design and coding of high-performance, cross-platform (Linux and Windows) image processing software in a small team.
 Northwest deals with hundreds of terrabytes of data per year.

 Ditech Networks

 2006-2007 Worked largely on upgrading a back-to-back user agent for a VoIP/SIP Session Border Controller in an embedded GNU/Linux system.
 OO design of new components, C++, some occational Python and various open-source bits (mostly reSIProcate).
-Used gnuplot, python and C++ instrumentation to produce graphs of memory usage and performance for debugging.
+Used gnuplot, python and C++ instrumentation to produce graphs of memory usage and performance debugging.

 Jasomi